on December 22, 2020 (last modified on May 11, 2022) • 24 minute read

 Retargeting is key to reduce your CPA but a lot of marketers use simple retargeting such as retargeting people who have visited your website in the past 30 days or something.
 Even if that’s a good strategy, you can improve it with more granular targeting.

 For example, you could retarget people who visited your site for more than 30 seconds + clicked a link on one of your ads + watched more than 75% of your videos.
 When someone fits those 3 conditions, it means they’re interested in your product so you should definitely retarget them with offers.”
+Use these free paid ads dashboard examples to measure the performance of your ad campaigns.

 “The great thing about Facebook is everyone is on there, the frustrating thing is they don’t have their business heads on,” says Brendon Bennell of Growth Boss.
 “So for products and services that are a bit dry (B2B in particular) bridge the buying intent gap with an edutainment based lead magnet.
 Quizzes and evergreen webinars (with audience participation) do this really well, you build a warm audience that converts at a much lower CPA.”